EMISSIONS ABATEMENT

 Because of the enormous variation in the compounds found in industrial emissions, Tecam does not deal in standardised solutions: instead, we always study each case on an individual basis.
 Our experts will assess your specific situation and design a facility that combines the most suitable technologies for treating each pollutant.

-Volatile Organic Compounds(VOCs) are pollutants that must be treated using specialist equipment.
+Volatile Organic Compounds(VOCs) are pollutants that must be eliminated using specialist equipment.
 VOCs are usually composed of carbon, hydrogen and oxygen, although they can also contain nitrogen, sulphur and halogenated compounds.

 See